ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 ## GREASE-ing the future

-David Benjaming, following Adam Langley's advice to [*have one joint and keep it well oiled*](https://www.imperialviolet.org/2016/05/16/agility.html), proposed [GREASE](https://tools.ietf.org/html/draft-davidben-tls-grease-01) (Generate Random Extensions And Sustain Extensibility), a mechanism to prevent
+David Benjamin, following Adam Langley's advice to [*have one joint and keep it well oiled*](https://www.imperialviolet.org/2016/05/16/agility.html), proposed [GREASE](https://tools.ietf.org/html/draft-davidben-tls-grease-01) (Generate Random Extensions And Sustain Extensibility), a mechanism to prevent